AdobeDocs/workfront.en/help/classic/workfront-fusion/scenarios/templates/create-scenarios-with-fusion-templates.md

 1. When you have configured all the settings required for the template, you receive a notification that your template is ready to go, and the standard scenario options appear at the bottom of the screen.
 You can now continue building your scenario.

-   For information on building a scenario, see [Create a scenario](../../../workfront-fusion/scenarios/create-a-scenario.md).
+   For information on building a scenario, see [Create a scenario in Adobe Workfront Fusion](../../../workfront-fusion/scenarios/create-a-scenario.md).

 1. Click the **Save** icon ![](assets/save-icon.png) to save your scenario.
 The scenario saves to the Scenario area of Workfront Fusion.